simplicateca/craft4-matrix-conditionals/README.md

         }
     }

-You can have multiple versions of this file if you have multiple matrix fields, but if your rules aren't overly complicated this file can be configured to handle multiple matrix fields at once.
+You can have multiple versions of this file if you have multiple matrix fields, but if your rules aren't overly complicated one file can serve multiple matrix fields at the same time.

 **Sample JavaScript config object:**